bitcoin-core/HWI/docs/bitcoin-core-usage.md

 # Using Bitcoin Core with Hardware Wallets

-This approach is fairly manual, requires the command line, and requires a patched version of Bitcoin Core.
+This approach is fairly manual, requires the command line, and Bitcoin Core >=0.18.0.

 Note: For this guide, code lines prefixed with `$` means that the command is typed in the terminal.
 Lines without `$` are output of the commands.